An asymptotic formula for the variance of the number of zeroes of a stationary Gaussian process: Introduction

 \subsection{Acknowledgements}

-Mikhail Sodin first pointed out to us that no non-trivial lower bound for the variance was known in full generality.
+Mikhail Sodin first suggested the project to us.
 We had a number of interesting and fruitful discussions with Yan Fyodorov, Marie Kratz and Igor Wigman on various topics related to this article.
 Eugene Shargorodsky contributed the main idea in the proof of Claim~\ref{clm: eugene}.
+We are thankful to Ohad Feldheim for suggesting improvements to the presentation of this paper.
 The research of E.A. is supported by a Simons Collaboration Grant (550029, to John Voight), his research was partly conducted while hosted in King's College London and supported by EPSRC grant EP/L025302/1.
+The research of J.B. is supported in part by EPSRC New Investigator Award EP/V002449/1.
 The research of N.F. is partially supported by Israel Science Foundation grant 1327/19.